Loading...

 If you aren’t tracking the right engagement metrics, you won’t be able to predict how long employees will stick around and how often they’re likely to churn.

-Use these ten metrics to dig deep into staff satisfaction, turnover rate, average tenure, and absence rate to get a better idea of how to improve retention within your organization.
+Use these ten metrics to dig deep into staff satisfaction, turnover rate, attrition, average tenure, and absence rate.
+This will give you a better idea of how to improve your employee retention policy.

 1. Overall retention rate

 No surprise here: Retention rate is an essential employee retention metric to track.
-Understanding how long staff stays with your company overall gives you insight into whether you have a desirable work environment where people can thrive.
+A low retention rate also indicates a high level of turnover, and understanding how long staff stays with your company overall gives you insight into whether you have a desirable work environment where people can thrive.

 When you look at your retention rate, you see the percentage of employees that remained with you over a given period.